Food Poisoning

 Diagnosis

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The doctor may suspect foodborne illness based on symptoms.
-They may ask about suspect foods.
+You may be asked about the foods and drinks you have had.
+This may be enough to suspect the diagnosis.

 Tests may be done if the cause is not clear or symptoms are severe.
 Tests may include: